Department of History and Political Science

 Minor:

-Interdisciplinary Minors:
+Interdisciplinary Minor:

-These minors are intended to be an interdisciplinary course of study administered by the Department of History and Political Science in collaboration with other academic units.
+This minor is intended to be an interdisciplinary course of study administered by the Department of History and Political Science in collaboration with other academic units.
 The minor is designed to provide students a theoretical and practical overview of the topic in society from the perspective of various disciplines.

 History